 If you read nothing else in this post, please read the "Curious about your own health" section.
 You can click here to skip ahead.
 Let's get started.

 I was six years old when my mom was diagnosed with breast cancer.

-At that age, I didn’t totally understand what that meant.
-All I knew was she was sick a lot and some days she didn’t want to get out of bed.
+At that age, I didn’t really understand what that meant.
+I knew my mom was sick a lot and some days she didn’t want to get out of bed.
 I knew I felt like I was helping if I could rub her back while she got sick into the toilet each night.
 I knew my mom didn’t have hair like the other moms and sometimes the other kids would ask why.

 We were camping and I cried for hours.
 That’s the day I really mourned my mom’s death.
 It was all a whirlwind from there.

 What's My Risk?

-Once you get two or more family members with breast cancer, it becomes a lot more likely there's a genetic mutation at play.
+My mom's sister had breast cancer too, once two or more family members have breast cancer, it becomes a lot more likely there's a genetic mutation at play.